jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 Nice [cheat sheet](https://lordofthejars.github.io/quarkus-cheat-sheet/#_reactive_messaging) to combine Mutiny, Reactive messaging.

-* It is possible to combine imperative and reactive: so on a POST api emits event to Kafka.
+* It is possible to combine imperative and reactive: so on a POST api, the code emits event to Kafka.
 We just need to inject an emitter as below:

 ```java
   @Inject @Channel("items") Emitter<KafkaRecord<String, Item>> emitter;